 Murtagh sets the stage in the first book when, with only his bow, he killsdisembodies Durza, after said sorcerer defeated Eragon almost effortlessly.

-In the second book, Eldest, Roran (a minor character from the first book, Eragon,) proves his awesomeness by not only rallying the village into taking up arms against a squad of trained military soldiers and a pair of human-like condors who eat flesh, but afterwards convinces nearly the entire village to abandon their home, march over freezing mountains, steal a cargo ship from a guarded city, sail through a whirlpool, and join a rebel movement.
+In the second book, Eldest, Roran not only rallies the village into taking up arms against a squad of trained military soldiers and a pair of human-like condors who eat flesh, but afterwards convinces nearly the entire village to abandon their home, march over freezing mountains, steal a cargo ship from a guarded city, sail through a whirlpool, and join a rebel movement.
 This troper sometimes opens the book just to read his parts of the story!

-In Eldest, Murtagh earned the respect of many when he announced his return by kicking Eragon's ass all over the place, even after Eragon's elven power-up.
+In Eldest, Murtagh earned the respect of many when he announced his return by beat Eragon up, even after Eragon's training.
 Even the fact that he had just done it to the protagonist, did little to diminish the awesomeness.
 Thorn also cemented his badassery by holding his own against and wounding Saphira even when he was severely injured and Saphira was armored.
 According to Word of God, Murtagh would have overpowered Eragon like this even if Eragon hadn't just been through a battle.

 Sloan's calling out Eragon in Brisingr is a truly magnificent What the Hell, Hero? moment, and Eragon's reaction subtracts the "Hero" part from the Sociopathic Hero normally associated with him.